igabr/dsp/03-command_line.md

 ### Q2.
 List Files in Unix

 What do the following commands do:
-`ls` - lists files and directories in the current directory.\n `ls -a`  - same as above but shows hidden files.\n
+`ls` - lists files and directories in the current directory.

+`ls -a`  - same as above but shows hidden files.

-`ls -l`  - long format of list. gives total cumulative file size and read/write permissions.\n `ls -lh`  - gives size of files/directories.\n
+`ls -l`  - long format of list. gives total cumulative file size and read/write permissions.

+`ls -lh`  - gives size of files/directories.

-`ls -lah` - same as above but includes hidden files.\n `ls -t` - lists file in order of last modified.\n
+`ls -lah` - same as above but includes hidden files.

+`ls -t` - lists file in order of last modified.

-`ls -Glp`  - list files using color in long-form and puts a / after those filenames that are directories.\n
+`ls -Glp`  - list files using color in long-form and puts a / after those filenames that are directories.
 ---

 ### Q3.
 More List Files in Unix